Mourinho rejected Lyon as he has 'already chosen another club'

 While Aulas seemed to confirm Patrick Vieira will not be considered as he is under contract at Nice, Remi Garde – who coached Lyon between 2011 and 2014 – is an option.

 "He hasn't been contacted yet, but that is a possible route.
-For the moment, talks haven't happened, but maybe they will," Aulas said.
+For the moment, talks haven't happened, but maybe they will," Aulas added.